Vaudevillains: Main roster (2016–2017)

-On the April 7, 2016 episode of SmackDown, The Vaudevillains made their main roster debut as heels, defeating The Lucha Dragons.
+On the April 7, 2016 episode of SmackDown, The Vaudevillains made their main roster debut as villains, defeating The Lucha Dragons.
 On the April 11 episode of Raw, The Vaudevillains were announced as one of the teams to participate in the #1 contender's tournament for the WWE Tag Team Championship, where they defeated Goldango (Goldust and Fandango) in the first round later that week on SmackDown and The Usos on the April 18 episode of Raw in the semi-finals.
 At Payback, The Vaudevillains faced Enzo Amore and Big Cass in the finals of the tournament.
 The match resulted in a no-contest due to Amore suffering a legitimate concussion, and The Vaudevillains were declared the #1 contenders.
 At Extreme Rules, The Vaudevillains received their shot at the titles against The New Day in a losing effort, marking their first defeat.
-At Money in the Bank, The Vaudevillains would receive another shot at the titles, competing against The New Day, Enzo and Big Cass, and Luke Gallows and Karl Anderson in a fatal-four way match in a losing effort after Kingston pinned English.
+At Money in the Bank, The Vaudevillains would receive another shot at the titles, competing against The New Day, Enzo and Big Cass, and Luke Gallows and Karl Anderson in a fatal-four-way match in a losing effort after Kingston pinned English.

-On July 19 at the 2016 WWE draft, The Vaudevillains were drafted to SmackDown in the tenth round of picks.
+On July 19 at the 2016 WWE Draft, The Vaudevillains were drafted to SmackDown in the tenth round of picks.
 In August, a tag team tournament for the newly created SmackDown Tag Team Championship was set up by SmackDown general manager Daniel Bryan and SmackDown commissioner Shane McMahon, where the winner of the tournament would be crowned the inaugural champions.
 On the August 30 episode of SmackDown, The Vaudevillains would compete in the first round match of the tournament, where they were defeated by The Hype Bros.
-On the November 8 episode of SmackDown, The Vaudevillains were defeated by Breezango (Tyler Breeze and Fandango) in a qualifying match for a spot on Team SmackDown at Survivor Series.
+On the November 8 episode of SmackDown, They were defeated by Breezango (Tyler Breeze and Fandango) in a qualifying match for a spot on Team SmackDown at Survivor Series.

 On the January 31, 2017 episode of SmackDown, The Vaudevillains, along with five other teams, answered an open challenge set by American Alpha, where a brawl between all six teams ensued before being broken up by referees and officials.
 The following week on SmackDown, The Vaudevillains, teaming with The Usos and The Ascension, defeated American Alpha, Breezango, and Heath Slater and Rhyno in a twelve-man tag team match.
 At Elimination Chamber, The Vaudevillains competed in a tag team turmoil match for the SmackDown Tag Team Championship, but were eliminated by Heath Slater and Rhyno.

 The Vaudevillains then competed in the André the Giant Memorial Battle Royal on the WrestleMania 33 pre-show on April 2, 2017, but both were eliminated from the match.
 This would be their last match together, as just three days later on April 5, 2017, it was announced that Gotch had been released by WWE, effectively disbanding The Vaudevillains.

+Independent circuit (2023)

+On July 24, 2023, Gotch and English confirmed they would reunite as a tag team, having their first match in over six years for House of Glory Wrestling on September 15, 2023.